RiaSTAP Prescribing Information

-Administration of RiaSTAP to patients with congenital fibrinogen deficiency replaces the missing, or low coagulation factor.
+Administration of RIASTAP to patients with congenital fibrinogen deficiency replaces missing or low levels of coagulation factor.
 Normal levels are in the range of 200 to 450 mg/dL.4

 A prospective, open label, uncontrolled, multicenter pharmacokinetic study was conducted in 5 females and 9 males with congenital fibrinogen deficiency (afibrinogenemia), ranging in age from 8 to 61 years (2 children, 3 adolescents, 9 adults).
-Each subject received a single intravenous dose of 70 mg/kg RiaSTAP.
-Blood samples were drawn from the patients to determine the fibrinogen activity at baseline and up to 14 days after the infusion.
-The pharmacokinetic parameters of RiaSTAP are summarized in Table 2.
+Each subject received a single intravenous dose of 70 mg/kg RIASTAP.
+Blood samples were collected to determine fibrinogen activity at baseline and up to 14 days after infusion.
+The pharmacokinetic parameters of RIASTAP are summarized in Table 2.

 The pharmacokinetic analysis using fibrinogen antigen data (ELISA) was concordant with the fibrinogen activity (Clauss assay).